JetBrains/kotlin-web-site/docs/topics/scope-functions.md

 ### apply

-**The context object** is available as a receiver (`this`). **The return value** is the object itself.
+- **The context object** is available as a receiver (`this`).
+- **The return value** is the object itself.

-Use `apply` for code blocks that don't return a value and mainly operate on the members of the receiver object.
-The common case for `apply` is the object configuration.
+As [`apply`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/apply.html) returns the context object itself, we recommend that you use it for code blocks that don't return a value and that mainly operate on the members of the receiver object.
+The most common use case for `apply` is for object configuration.
 Such calls can be read as "_apply the following assignments to the object._"

 ```kotlin
 data class Person(var name: String, var age: Int = 0, var city: String = "")